The64thGamer/cheeseepedia/content/p3xi83kxldz43p5l/content.md

-***Chuck E's Holiday Party 2001*** was a rerelease of {{< wiki-link "Chuck E's Holiday Party 1999" >}} for the 2001 holiday season.
+***Chuck E's Holiday Party 2001*** was a rerelease of [Chuck E's Holiday Party 1999] for the 2001 holiday season.
 This was the final rerelease of this show to reuse the original 1999 DVDs.
 ## Existing Stages Show List:
 1. **Segment 1**
     1. 'Holly Jolly Christmas'